xaur/decred-news/guidelines.md

 For each past event, add some basic info following the standard format in the template.
 On top of that, try to add the most interesting highlights (1-3 sentence per event).
 Same for upcoming events.

 Look at the events from Decred's perspective, look for experience to learn from.
+Some hints: how it went, how many people, what they know, what they don't know, what they think about Decred, any interesting trends that could shape our events activity.

 ### Media